What does it mean to be autistic?

-Autism is a neurodevelopmental condition that affects a person’s perceptions of and interactions with their world.
-Since autism exists on a spectrum, there is a wide range of functionality for this population.
-It’s typically diagnosed in young children, around the age of three, however those with high functioning Autism are sometimes diagnosed as adults
+Autism is a neurodevelopmental difference that pertains to a person’s perceptions of and interactions with their world.
+Since autism exists on a spectrum, there is a wide range of particular needs in this population.

 Unique Strengths and Challenges